From Everywhere and Nowhere At Once

 All this golden glory!
 Light

-and love.
-And life.
-And life.
-And life!
+and love.ย And life.ย And life.ย And life!

 ~E.M.
 MacDonald “The Double Strand”